arq5x/cyvcf/README.rst

 A Cython port of the PyVCF library maintained by @jamescasbon.

-The goal of this porject is to provide a very fast Python library for parsing and manipulating large VCF files.
+The goal of this project is to provide a very fast Python library for parsing and manipulating large VCF files.
 Cython has been used to optimize speed.
 This version is approximately 4 times faster than PyVCF, and the parsing speed is essentially identical to that of C/C++ libraries provided by PLINKSEQ and VCFLIB.